You are currently viewing Which cleaning products are toxic?

 Showers

-We may think to filter tap water, but few consider a filter for their bath or shower.
+We may think of filtering tap water, but few consider a filter for their bath or shower.
 Tap water is typically treated with chlorine to counteract pathogens and harmful organisms.
 This chemical actually makes the water more toxic.

 Research has shown that when chlorine mixes with organic compounds in water, by-products are created called trihalomethanes (THMs).
 THMs cause free radicals or oxidation to kill cells that age us and leave a place for cancers to grow.